eckon/money-tracker-backend/README.md

   - [ ] example is the snapshot, I know how the endresult should look like with specific data the logic needs to work
     - acc1 has x cost and y payments, acc2 has z payments this should result in acc1 oweing acc2 X and acc2 oweing acc1 Y
 - [ ] write a diagram (mermaid) for the db structure to not forget what it is trying to do
-- [ ] update endpoint snapshot
-  - general refactor as it is really ugly
-  - test if its correct (probably with tests is the easiest way)
-    - or with the frontend being able to quickly add business examples
 - add more validation for most endpoints
   - [ ] add checks if given uuid is existing in the db
   - [ ] check if debts can be created (and remove stuff if not - transaction)